 Our family’s tips for combating jet lag

 This time around, when we returned from our most recent trip to India, I wanted to avoid struggling with jet lag in kids.
 I tried really hard to get our kids adjusted back to Seattle time.
 Although the adjustment period was still just as brutal, it only lasted a few days, rather than several months.
 I can honestly say that I think I may have hit upon the perfect anti-jet lag strategy.

-Of course, every kid is different, and what works for my kids may not necessarily work on yours.
+Of course, every kid is different.
+What works for my kids may not necessarily work on yours.
 And who’s to say that my strategy will work on my own kids every single time.
-But as a traveling parent, I feel it’s my duty to share my insights with other traveling parents, at the very least in the hopes that it may relieve some of the torture you’ll have to undoubtedly face when helping your kids adjust to a new time zone.
-If you’re planning (or coming back) from a long trip, here are my tips to help your kids get over jet lag.
+But as a traveling parent, I feel it’s my duty to share my insights with other traveling parents.
+At the very least, I hope that it may relieve some of the torture you’ll have to undoubtedly face when combating jet lag in kids.
+If you’re planning for (or coming back from) a long trip, here are my tips to help your kids get over jet lag.

 Plan for at least one adjustment day

 This applies to when you’re going to your vacation destination and when you get back.
 Kids don’t have the same stamina as adults do to power through their tiredness.
 Similarly, they haven’t yet mastered the skill of forcing themselves to sleep.

 In other words, when your kids are tired, they’ll go to sleep, even if it’s two in the afternoon.
 And when your kids are not tired, they’ll be awake, even if it’s one in the morning.
 For my family, when we travel, we like to plan for at least one adjustment day.
 This allows our kids to start getting used to being in a new time zone.
 That way, we don’t feel so stressed about missing out on sight-seeing or activities.